dwiva5/HBV-Team/README.md

 For this reason a LSTM (Long Short-Term Memory) model was trained based on imported CAMELS data for the United States, specifically for Hydrological Unit 17
  (HUC 17) which has data for basins in the North-West upper corner of the United States (namely the states Washington, Oregon).
-As the LSTM model itself only returns deterministic results (one discharge prediction per timestep), four different methods were used to obtain uncertainty estimation; Monte-Carlo Dropout (MCD), GMM, UMAL and CMAL.
+As the LSTM model itself only returns deterministic results (one discharge prediction per timestep), four different methods were used to obtain uncertainty estimation; Monte-Carlo Dropout (MCD), Gaussian Mixture Density Network (GMM), Uncountable Mixture of Asymmetric Laplacians (UMAL) and Countable
+Mixture of Asymmetric Laplacians (CMAL).
 Based on the results of these methods uncertainty intervals were created and these were evaluated by newly introduced evaluation metrics, the PICP (Prediction Interval Coverage Probability) and PINAW (Prediction Interval Normalized
 Average Width).
 By computing the uncertainty interval of the methods we hope to bridge the gap in knowledge that currently exists due to the fact that only deterministic results are predicted.
 Furthermore, by evaluating these uncertainty estimations and creating the evaluation metrics we try